-9. Stock-based Compensation
+7. Stock-based Compensation

-In June 2015, upon obtaining stockholder approval at its annual shareholder meeting, the Company implemented its new 2015 Stock Plan.
-The 2015 Stock Plan replaced the 2006 Stock Plan which was terminated upon adoption of the 2015 Stock Plan.
-Shares of common stock reserved for outstanding awards under the 2006 Stock Plan that lapse or are cancelled will be added back to the share reserve available for future awards under the 2015 Stock Plan.
-The 2015 Stock Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock and other stock-based compensation awards to employees, officers, directors and consultants of the Company.
-The administration of the 2015 Stock Plan is under the general supervision of the compensation committee of the board of directors.
-The exercise price of the stock options is determined by the compensation committee of the board of directors, provided that incentive stock options are granted with an exercise price not less than fair market value of the common stock on the date of grant and expire no later than ten years from the date the option is granted.
-As of December 31, 2018, the Company had options outstanding to purchase 1,132,618 shares of its common stock, which includes options outstanding under its 2006 Stock Plan that was terminated in June 2015.
-As of December 31, 2018, 1,200,845 shares were available for future issuance.
+The 2015 Stock Plan, as amended, is our primary plan through which equity based grants are awarded.
+We ceased making new awards under the 2006 Stock Plan upon adoption of the 2015 Stock Plan.
+The 2015 Stock Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock and other stock-based compensation awards to employees, officers, directors, and consultants of the Company.
+The administration of the 2015 Stock Plan is under the general supervision of the Compensation Committee of the Board of Directors.
+The terms of stock options awarded under the 2015 Stock Plan, in general, are determined by the Compensation Committee, provided the exercise price per share generally shall not be set at less than the fair market value of a share of the common stock on the date of grant and the term shall not be greater than ten years from the date the option is granted.
+As of December 31, 2019, the Company had options outstanding to purchase 1,461,987 shares of its common stock, which includes options outstanding under its 2006 Stock Plan.
+As of December 31, 2019, 1,351,345 shares were available for future issuance.